Back to Top

 3. wc_get_template_part()

-• Role: Similar to wc_get_template(), this function loads specific template parts, making it easy to include snippets of code within your custom templates.
+• Role: Similar to wc_get_template()This function loads specific template parts, making it easy to include snippets of code within your custom templates.

 • Example: